Sri Chinmoy: Move to the United States

 According to the team's website, members of the Sri Chinmoy Marathon Team have swum the English Channel over 40 times.
 Other Chinmoy-sponsored athletic events include ultra-distance running, including the Self-Transcendence 3100 Mile Race; mountain climbing; and long-distance cycling.
 In 2010 Ashrita Furman, who holds over 150 Guinness World Records, stated that "the meditation he learned from Sri Chinmoy helps him to perform beyond his expectations."

-In 1987 Sri Chinmoy inaugurated the Sri Chinmoy Oneness Home Peace Run, a symbolic relay style run for peace through many countries of the world where runners carry a flaming torch representing harmony.
+In 1987 Sri Chinmoy inaugurated the Sri Chinmoy Oneness Home Peace Run, a relay style run for peace through many countries of the world where runners carry a flaming torch representing harmony.
 Sri Chinmoy described his concept as a "grassroots effort for peace".
 The 'Oneness Home' theme of the Peace Run, is that people are all peace-longing citizens on one single planet.

-In 1991 Chinmoy initiated the 'Oneness Heart Tears and Smiles' humanitarian service which sends food and medicine to those in need.
+In 1991 Sri Chinmoy initiated the 'Oneness Heart Tears and Smiles' humanitarian service which sends food and medicine to those in need.
 The organisation, which as of 2007 served 136 countries, began with members of the Sri Chinmoy Centre distributing humanitarian aid to needy children and adults worldwide.
 It works with NGOs or governments, and provides health, medical, and educational supplies to recipient nations.
 It is served by health professionals and private volunteers on five continents, in programs which provide disaster relief, regional development, and health and medical supplies.
 The 'Kids to kids' program sponsored by the Oneness Heart Tears and Smiles encourages school children to prepare packs of school supplies and toys for disadvantaged children in other communities.

-Chinmoy travelled widely, and dedicated his many activities and the events he founded to peace.
-He met with world figures, and was often described as an ambassador of peace.
+Chinmoy travelled and dedicated his many activities and the events he founded to peace.
+He met with world figures, and was described as an ambassador of peace.
 Chinmoy met Mother Teresa on five separate occasions.
-On their second meeting in Rome, Italy during October 1994, Chinmoy presented her with an award.
+On their second meeting in Rome, Italy during October 1994, Sri Chinmoy presented her with an award.
 During the ceremony, Mother Teresa said to Sri Chinmoy: "I am so pleased with all the good work you are doing for world peace and for people in so many countries.
 May we continue to work together and to share together all for the glory of God and for the good of man."
 Chinmoy met with Diana, Princess of Wales, at Kensington Palace on 21 May 1997.